Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 Married Lover, Who Used Me

 I was at my lowest, lonely as hell, a cousin close to me had just died and had broken up with my best friend when I met my lover.
 He turned out to be a wolf in sheep’s clothing.
-My dysfunctional home life, my loneliness and more than anything low self-esteem made me a sitting duck for further exploitation.
-I became trauma bonded with him, despite knowing that I was being covertly abused I did not have the energy or support to walk away.
+My dysfunctional home life, my loneliness, and more than anything low self-esteem made me a sitting duck for further exploitation.
+I became trauma-bonded with him, despite knowing that I was being covertly abused I did not have the energy or support to walk away.

-And nothing is more devastating to know that because of your condition you are treated without any regard.
+And nothing is more devastating to know that because of your condition, you are treated without any regard.
 Not many want a deformed sexual partner.
 This relationship added yet another traumatic reenactment to my already wounded neural pathways.

 This is How to Resist Labels & Change Your Outlook